QualiSystemsLab/colony-cli/README.md

   * `-n, --name <sandbox_name>` - the name of sandbox you want to create.
 By default it will generate name using blueprint name + current timestamp
   * `-i, --inputs <input_params>` - comma-separated list of input parameters for sandbox, like: _"param1=val1, param2=val2_"
   * `-a, --artifacts <artifacts>` - comma-separated list of sandbox artifacts, like: "_app1=path1, app2=path2_"
+  * `-w, --wait <timeout>` - <timeout> is a number of minutes.
+If set, you Colony CLI will wait for sandbox to become active and lock your terminal.
 ---
 **NOTE**